-Chinese Studies incorporates a number of established subject areas, including literature, history, art history, translation studies and cultural studies.
+Chinese Studies is an exciting programme which incorporates a number of established subject areas, including literature, history, art history, translation studies and cultural studies.
 It particularly appeals to students with a background or interest in subject matters related to China, which is not only one of the most ancient civilizations but also one of the great economic and cultural forces in today’s world.

 Interdisciplinary Studies, Medieval Studies, Film Studies, French, German, Hispanic Studies, Italian, Russian, and Sexuality and Gender Studies.

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.

 Overall score 7.0 with a minimum score of 6.5 in the writing component and all other sections no less than 6.0.

 Overall score 100 with minimum scores of 25 for writing, 21 for listening, 22 for reading and 23 for speaking.